 So while we have another blast of cold weather, I've been dreaming about how I can pretty up this little corner of our garden.

 And I keep thinking that the wooden panels will serve as a wonderful backdrop for our outdoor table.
-This woodsy spring table from Celebrations at Home has me dreaming about dinner in the garden!
+How wonderful it will be to have dinner in the garden!

 As soon as the weather warms up, let the decorating begin!